CharlesAverill/ctpe/docs/CaseAnalysis/destruct.md

 ---

 ## [destruct](/ctpe/CaseAnalysis/destruct.html)
-`destruct` allows for case analysis on terms, including assumptions.
+`destruct` allows for case analysis on inductive terms or assumptions.
 It can be used to split assumptions with conjunctions and disjunctions, as well as existential assumptions.
 The arguments of `destruct` are [patterns](/ctpe/glossary.html#pattern).